our-ark/.github/docs/world-model.md

 * Values
 * Accountability
 * Social coordination
+* Moral responsibility
+* Embodied experience

+Humans are grounded in the physical world.

+This is where consequences are real.

+This is where trust is earned.

+This is where responsibility ultimately lives.

 ---

 ## Cognitive World

-The world of knowledge, memory, plans, and reasoning.
+The world of knowledge, memory, context, plans, reasoning, and coordination.

+Humans have always lived in the cognitive world.

+But human cognition is bounded by biology, attention, memory, and time.

-AI agents are the primary actors.
+AI agents are becoming native actors in this world.

+Agents operate at cognitive scale.

 Examples: